Moustov/pedalboard/docs/architecture.md

 The connection between loopers modules requires robust mechanical links to firmly chain modules.
 The connection can be used to:
 * enable a unique link to an amplifier - therefore mixing capabilities must be added to each module
-* a beat master could be shared between
+* a [Beatmaster](beatmaster.md) could be used to share a tempo between
-  * modules looper to ease loops synching
+  * looper modules to ease loop synching
   * time effect pedals such as a delay, flanger, tremolo, drum simulator, ...

 ```plantuml